nigelp/Zentara-Code/docs/subagent-tool-overview.md

 ### Types of Subagents

-Roo Code supports two types of subagents, each designed for different use cases:
+Zentara Code supports two types of subagents, each designed for different use cases:

 **1. General Subagents**
 - **Custom Instructions**: You provide complete task instructions